pvlib/pvlib-python/docs/sphinx/source/user_guide/pvsystem.rst

 The `losses_parameters` attribute contains data that may be used with methods that calculate system losses.
-At present, these methods include only :py:meth:`pvlib.pvsystem.PVSystem.pvwatts_losses` and :py:func:`pvlib.pvsystem.pvwatts_losses`, but we hope to add more related functions and methods in the future.
+At present, these methods include only :py:meth:`pvlib.pvsystem.PVSystem.pvwattsv5_losses` and :py:func:`pvlib.pvsystem.pvwattsv5_losses`, but we hope to add more related functions and methods in the future.